Real physician experiences with LIVMARLI

 [music]

-LIVMARLI is indicated for the treatment of cholestatic pruritus in patients who are 3 months of age and older with Alagille syndrome.
+LIVMARLI (maralixibat) oral solution and tablets are indicated for the treatment of cholestatic pruritus in patients who are 3 months of age and older with Alagille syndrome.

 IMPORTANT SAFETY INFORMATION

-Obtain baseline liver tests and monitor during treatment.
+Obtain [00:14:30] baseline liver tests and monitor during treatment.
 Liver-related adverse reactions and physical signs of hepatic decompensation should also be monitored.
 Dose reduction or treatment interruption may be considered if abnormalities occur in the absence of other causes.
 For persistent or recurrent liver test abnormalities, consider treatment discontinuation.
-Permanently discontinue LIVMARLI if a patient experiences the following: persistent or recurrent liver test abnormalities, clinical hepatitis upon rechallenge, or a hepatic decompensation event.
+Permanently discontinue LIVMARLI if a patient experiences the following: persistent or recurrent liver test abnormalities, clinical hepatitis, or a hepatic decompensation event.
+[00:15:00]

-Gastrointestinal (GI) Adverse Reactions: Diarrhea and abdominal pain were reported as the most common adverse reactions.
+Gastrointestinal Adverse Reactions: Diarrhea and abdominal pain were reported as the most common adverse reactions.
 Monitor for dehydration and treat promptly.
-Consider reducing the dosage or interrupting dosing if a patient experiences persistent diarrhea or has diarrhea with bloody stool, vomiting, dehydration requiring treatment, or fever.
+Consider reducing the dosage or interrupting LIVMARLI treatment if a patient experiences persistent diarrhea or diarrhea with bloody stool, vomiting, dehydration requiring treatment, or fever.

 ADVERSE REACTIONS

-The most common adverse reactions are diarrhea, abdominal pain, vomiting, FSV deficiency, liver test abnormalities, and bone fractures.
+Alagille syndrome: The most common adverse reactions are diarrhea, [00:16:30] abdominal pain, vomiting, FSV deficiency, liver test abnormalities, and bone fractures.

 DRUG INTERACTIONS

-Administer bile acid binding resins at least 4 hours before or 4 hours after administration of LIVMARLI.
 A decrease in the absorption of OATP2B1 substrates (eg, statins) due to OATP2B1 inhibition by LIVMARLI in the GI tract cannot be ruled out.
-Consider monitoring the drug effects of OATP2B1 substrates as needed.
+Consider monitoring the drug effects of OATP2B1 substrates [00:17:00] as needed.

 DOSING INFORMATION